A Rasmussen invariant for links in $\mathbb{RP}^3$: The deformed complex and the Lee complex

 \begin{lemma} A homologically essential circle exists in a resolution $D_v$ if and only if $D$ is the diagram for a class-1 link $L$. \end{lemma} \begin{proof} An inductive argument on crossings shows that every resolution $D_v\subset\RP^2$ of $D$ must represent the same class in $H_1(\RP^2;\Z)\cong \mathbb{Z}/2\mathbb{Z}$ as $D$, which itself must represent the same class as $L$ in $H_1(\RP^3;\Z)\cong \mathbb{Z}/2\mathbb{Z}$. \end{proof}

 Now in order to build the chain groups at each vertex, and the differentials between them, we follow \Gabrov~ \cite{Gabrovsek} and introduce some auxiliary choices.

-\begin{definition} Given a fixed link diagram $D\subset\RP^2$, a set of \emph{resolution choices} for $D$ consists of the following data. \begin{enumerate} \item For each $v\in\cube^n$, we choose an ordering of the circles in $D_v$. \item For each $v\in\cube^n$, we choose an orientation for $D_v$ (that is to say, an orientation for each circle in $D_v$).
-This choice may a priori have nothing to do with the original orientation of $D$. \end{enumerate} \end{definition}
+\begin{definition} Given a fixed (unoriented) link diagram $D\subset\RP^2$, a set of \emph{auxiliary diagram choices} for $D$ consists of the following data. \begin{enumerate} \item For each crossing $c$ in $D$, we choose a \emph{local orientation} for the two strands at $c$, meaning an orientation for each strand that need only be locally consistent.
+See Figure \ref{fig:local orientations} for an example. \item For each $v\in\cube^n$, we choose an ordering of the circles in $D_v$. \item For each $v\in\cube^n$, we choose an orientation for $D_v$ (that is to say, an orientation for each circle in $D_v$). \end{enumerate} \end{definition}

+\begin{remark} Note that an orientation on the link diagram $D\subset\RP^2$ induces a choice of local orientations at each crossing $c$ that is globally consistent rather than simply locally consistent.
+In \cite{Gabrovsek}, \Gabrov~ uses an orientation of $D$ in place of a choice of local orientations; however there is a small gap in his proof that the resulting differential squares to zero.
+The added flexibility of allowing orientations at crossings that are only locally consistent will allow us to fill this gap, and will also simplify the presentation of the skein exact sequence for a crossing in Proposition \ref{prop:skein exact seq}.